mitshah1207/cooper/README.md

 Playing style:
 - His fetch is nearly 100% perfect and he will tend to come back half the distance and drop it.
-- We nearly always get him to do 'touch' (holding our palm out at thigh level) and he will run to touch the palm which is excellent behaviour and will accordingly by rewarded by you throwing the ball!
+- We nearly always get him to do 'touch' (holding our open palm out at thigh level) and he will run to touch the palm which is excellent behaviour and will accordingly by rewarded by you throwing the ball!
 Another command he's happy to follow is 'middle' (stand with legs somewhat apart so he can return and come through the middle of your legs - watch your legs as he'll have the yellow lead on).
+Another option is 'ball', holding out the launcher with the ball, he touches the ball.
 - He can play in the park forever but we limit this to 1 hour at a max.
 He needs water in a bowl during longer play sessions.
+We try to mix up play time with exploring/sniffing, but it's better to start and end with play time to get him more tired out.

 ## Negative commands:
 Note: we generally use [positive reinforcement](https://www.humanesociety.org/resources/positive-reinforcement-training) approaches.
 We would try our very best not to resort to using the following negative commands, as much as possible, especially with this sensitive dog.
 - A gentle 'no' to discourage a bad behaviour - **"uh-uh"**
 - A firm 'no' if he does something seriously bad - **"NO."** in a sharp and assertive manner.
-- **"Get off"** if somewhere he should not be.
+- **"Get off"** if somewhere he should not be. **"Off"** if he jumps on people and you don't want it or is trying to climb on you while you eat.

 ## Banned behaviours:
 Not allowed to...
-- **Steal food.** If food dropped whilst preparing in kitchen, has been trained to look at you and only proceed to eating if you say: 'yes get it, good boy'.
+- **Steal food.** If food dropped whilst preparing in kitchen, has to look at you and only proceed to eating if you say: 'yes get it, good boy'.

 ## Troubleshooting: